bmartinelle/qube/README.md

 ### Intelligent Time Zones

 *View all statuses in your local timezone.* Working remotely is awesome!
 Constantly converting time zones isn't.
-When you set your state to busy , away or BRB, you'll notice we ask you for a 'back by' time.
+When you set your state to busy, away or BRB, you'll notice we ask you for a 'back by' time.
 Enter when you'll be back in a supported format (such as 1400 or 3pm) in your local timezone.
 This lets us display all 'back by' times in local times in the sidebar.

 *Keep office statuses up to date.* Are you in the habit of taking reeaaalllly long lunches because you keep forgetting to update your status when you get back?
 Well, no more!
 Slack reminders are here to check up on you when you forget.